 Episode 7: PowerPollen Creates 'Impossible' Improvements to Seed Corn Yields, Raises $10M

 As any Iowan will tell you, detasseling corn on a hot summer’s day as a teenager is almost a rite of passage.
-A Greater Des Moines (DSM) startup says they’ve developed a process to cross-pollinate corn that not only eliminates the need for that manual labor but also can increase yields by up to 80%.
+Now, a Greater Des Moines (DSM) startup says they’ve developed a process to cross-pollinate corn that not only eliminates the need for that manual labor but also can increase yields by up to 80%.

 Defying the Impossible